 Holy Week (C)

-A reflection for anxious wanderers at the start of Holy Week.
+A reflection for anxious wanderers at the start of Holy Week, first published for Palm Sunday, 2016.

 Instead of writing about one or more of the readings for Palm Sunday I want to share this prayer from Thomas Merton’s Thoughts in Solitude, a book on the solitary life and the need for quiet reflection.
 You may already be familiar with the prayer and know Merton’s words are a spiritual balm for a wounded world.
 Apply liberally, and as often as needed.